 (J) An inmate who is unable to obtain transportation to the place to which he is paroled may be provided such transportation and necessary meal costs at the discretion of the managing officer.
 Transportation shall be provided at the lowest cost available.
 The institution shall purchase non-refundable tickets for this purpose.

-(K) Compensation paid pursuant to this rule may be from designated special purpose funds or the manufacturing, services and agricultural special account.
+(K) Compensation paid pursuant to this rule may be from designated special purpose funds or the prisoner compensation fund.

 Promulgated Under: 119.03